 Are there any Counties in Western North Carolina where Real Estate is Still Reasonable?

 It’s no secret that real estate in Asheville, NC has taken off!
-The average price for a single-family home in the Asheville region (as of May 2019) is $313,000, while the average price per square foot is $159.
+The average price for a single-family home in the Asheville region continues to increase.
 And if you talk to a builder, there’s a good chance they can’t start a new project for several months.
 But real estate is still relatively affordable in the more rural surrounding counties, including Madison, Haywood, and McDowell Counties.